Multi-Unit Dwelling Smoking Ban in BC

 And so we are petitioning the Legislative Assembly of British Columbia via the Honourable Selina Robinson, Minister of Municipal Affairs and Housing, to make all Multi-Unit Dwellings in BC smoke-free.
 All means market, rental, social - any dwelling that has multiple units sharing walls/air.
 Smoke-free multi-unit dwellings will vastly improve the health of British Columbians, reduce the risk of apartment/condo fires, and reduce cost of healthcare by reducing preventable health issues caused by second hand smoke.
 Specifically for us, this change will allow us to breathe deeply and sleep soundly knowing we have done everything we can to create a healthy home for our beautiful, baby girl Faith, and knowing our health won't be compromised when we spend time together as a family in our home.

 Thank you for supporting our cause.
 As the BC Legislature currently doesn't accept digital signatures, we ask that you sign this as a statement that you stand united with us, but if you are a BC resident we also ask that you additionally contact your local MLA and/or Honourable Selina Robinson directly to voice your desire for this change!
-We will also be working to create a paper-based petition that meets the BC Legislature's submission guidelines and so if you are able and willing we can make arrangements for you to sign the paper-based version as well.
+Our paper-based petition that meets the BC Legislature's submission guidelines is ready and available on our airweshare.ca website so please ensure to sign and mail it to me by January 31, 2018.
 Thanks again!

 Today: Naomi is counting on you